What is a Patient Information Leaflet and why is it useful?

 Reporting of side effects

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard.
+You can also report side effects directly via: Yellow Card Scheme Website: www.mhra.gov.uk/ yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 5. HOW TO STORE FOSTAIR NEXThaler